santhoshmeda/iot-310/week1/lab2/lab2.md

 - Learn how to build/edit an Electron app.
 - Have an editable Electron app that you can modify to your needs.

+## Use Case

+City field reps require a desktop maintenance app to evaluate assets (sensor) functionality.

 ### Requirements

 - Windows, Mac, or Linux machine